Subscribe to Our Newsletter

 2) You’re a petrolhead

 According to the Cambridge Dictionary, if you’re a petrolhead, it just means you’re someone who likes and uses their car a lot and does not want to use any other type of transport.
-While this is nothing to worry about, the fluctuating prices of petrol in Malaysia can certainly be a cause for concern.
+While this is nothing to worry about, Malaysia's fluctuating petrol prices can be a cause for concern.
 Luckily, there’s a solution to still keep you in the driver’s seat.

-Check out some of the best petrol credit cards in the market, for a chance to convert all your daily spendings into rewards worthy of your automobile.
-All you’d need to do is to charge everything on your chosen plastic, sit back and watch the bonus points accumulate.
-Those can then be redeemed for not only petrol station credit, but for various deals and discounts as well.
+Check out some of the best petrol credit cards in the market, for a chance to convert all your daily spending into rewards worthy of your automobile.
+All you’d need to do is charge everything on your chosen plastic, sit back, and watch the bonus points accumulate.
+Those can then be redeemed for not only petrol station credit but for various deals and discounts as well.

-In some instances, credit cards pair up with certain petrol stations, where swiping your card there will instantly guarantee even more points for you.
-So make sure you find out which card is tied to your favourite petrol station brand – you get to reap the rewards all while supporting their business, win-win!
+In some instances, credit cards pair up with certain petrol stations, where swiping your card there instantly guarantees even more points.
+So make sure you find out which card is tied to your favourite petrol station brand—you get to reap the rewards all while supporting their business, win-win!

 3) You need to get out of debt…fast